There are still plenty of ways to experience Washington, D.C. while observing social distancing guidelines.

 You can still go to the National Mall to take in the monuments and memorials, lounge in the grass, take selfies and get your steps in walking up and down the promenade.
 You can also take an afternoon hike on one of many trails in Rock Creek Park, stop by the National Arboretum to find all the state trees or just take in the architecture around town.

 There are great things to do outdoors in D.C., but some of D.C.’s best-kept secrets are found in its many museums.
-Though most museums are still closed, a select few have started reopening at lowered capacity for mask-wearing, socially distanced guests.
+Though many museums are still closed, some have started reopening at lowered capacity for mask-wearing, socially distanced guests.

 Within the District you can see classic James Bond props at the International Spy Museum, explore an old hotel at the Mansion on O Street or wander the gardens at the Heurich House Museum.
 If you’re willing to venture a little further: George Washington’s Mount Vernon is an open-air museum allowing a limited number of visitors.